My thoughts on Amazon

 Frupidity

-Frugality, done correclty is resourcefulness.
+Frugality, done correctly is resourcefulness.
 It says, if you need 10 people, have 8, and you’ll do better work.

 Some people used frugality to focus on not the high order bit.
-For example, I had a frequent battle to over hardware which cost less then 15$/month.
+For example, I had a frequent battle over hardware which cost less than 15$/month.

 Not rescuing a team